OVI with Property Damage

 Ohio DUI with Property Damage Attorney

-With Joslyn Law Firm, your case gains the benefit of a team of attorneys and support staff, rather than a single Columbus DUI lawyer.
+With Joslyn Law Firm, your case gains the benefit of a team of attorneys and support staff, rather than a single Cincinnati DUI lawyer.
 Together, we work to weaken or entirely eliminate the prosecution's case against you.
 Your first consultation is free, so call (513) 339-6289 today.

 Ohio Drunk or Drugged Driving Charges Involving Property Damage

 - OH Property Damage with a Vehicle Laws

 - Civil Considerations for OVI with Property Damage in Cincinnati

 - Finding the Best Attorney in Cincinnati for OVI and Property Damage Charges

 There are two criminal offenses regarding property damage with a vehicle in Ohio.

 The first is operation in willful or wanton disregard of the safety of persons or property.
 This is defined in Ohio Rev. Code §4511.20 and states that "no person shall operate a vehicle, trackless trolley, or streetcar on any street or highway in willful or wanton disregard of the safety of persons or property."
 A violation of this law is a minor misdemeanor unless the offender has an adjudication of guilty for another traffic offense in the last year, in which case it is a misdemeanor of the fourth degree.
 If there are two or more previous offenses in the last year, it becomes a third-degree misdemeanor.